y-johnson/LEGv8-Disassembler/NOTES.md

 * The program must print out its contents into the terminal.

 ## Need
-* ~~A way to read every 4 bytes of a file in binary.~~
+* A way to read every 4 bytes of a file in binary.
-* ~~A dictionary/lookup table/index to reference when converting from binary to assembly.~~
+* A dictionary/lookup table/index to reference when converting from binary to assembly.
-* A class that encapsulates instructions details and the string representation of them.
 * A labeling algorithm.